NRDC Equity Partners

 NRDC Equity Partners (NRDC) is an American private investment firm focused on retail, real estate, and consumer branded businesses.

 History

-NRDC was founded in 2006 by Robert C. Baker, owner of National Realty & Development Corp; and William L. Mack and Lee S. Neibart, partners of AREA Property Partners.
+NRDC was founded in 2005 by Robert C. Baker, owner of National Realty & Development Corp; and William L. Mack and Lee S. Neibart, partners of AREA Property Partners.

-NRDC has completed five transactions since 2006, totaling almost $5 billion in enterprise values and has invested approximately $1.5 billion of equity for its transactions.
+NRDC has completed five transactions since 2005, totaling almost $5 billion in enterprise values and has invested approximately $1.5 billion of equity for its transactions.
 NRDC targets transactions ranging from $250 million to $5 billion of enterprise value, requiring total equity investments of $50 million to $1.5 billion.

 Portfolio

-NRDC’s current portfolio consists of two of the leading companies in their sectors, Hudson's Bay Company (HBC) and Retail Opportunity Investments Corporation (ROIC).
+NRDC's current portfolio includes two of the leading companies in their sectors, Hudson's Bay Company (HBC) and Retail Opportunity Investments Corporation (ROIC).

-HBC is the holding company that owns and manages over 57000000 sqft of retail properties located in Canada and the U.S. through its portfolio subsidiaries.
+HBC is a holding company that owns and manages over 57000000 sqft of retail properties located in Canada and the U.S. through its two main divisions: